noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

   - protect the root user at all costs
     - create and use an admin user instead of the root account
   - always enable multi factor auth
+  - manage users through Identity Center and not the IAM console
+    - you can set AWS as the Idp
 - groups
   - always assign users to groups, and attach policies to groups (and not directly to users)
   - should reflect organizational role, not technical commonality